KariHab/KariHab/README.md

 ### Hi there 👋

-* 🔭 I’m currently a student at 42Quebec(Canada)
+* 👩🏽‍🏫 Student at 42Quebec(Canada)

-* 🌱 I’m currently learning C at 42Quebec
+* 💻 Learning C at 42Quebec

+* 🐍 Exploring Python with Harvard University

 42 School - Projects: